 We currently have, and will likely continue to have, a substantial amount of indebtedness.
 Our indebtedness could, among other things, make it more difficult for us to satisfy our debt obligations, require us to use a large portion of our cash flow from operations to repay and service our debt or otherwise create liquidity problems, limit our flexibility to adjust to market conditions, place us at a competitive disadvantage and expose us to interest rate fluctuations.
-As of July 31, 2014, we had total debt outstanding of approximately \$72.7 million, which included approximately \$65.0 million in aggregate principal amount of indebtedness outstanding under our secured credit facility.
-Our secured credit facility generally matures in 2019.
+As of June 30, 2015, we had total debt outstanding of \$67.8 million, which included \$61.3 million in aggregate principal amount of indebtedness outstanding under our term note that we entered into on July 1, 2014.